SQL INNER JOIN Example | SQL JOIN Query Types

 If a join predicate evaluates to TRUE, the column values of the matching rows of Table_1 and Table_2 are combined into a new row and included in the result set.

-Let’s see an example for the above statements.
+Let’s see an example of the above statements.

-Now, the query for inner join is following.
+Now, the query for the inner join is the following.